 In October 1982, John Holmes and his Holmes Development Group established 100 percent ownership of TOWER PLAZA MALL.
 A second major renovation of the facility commenced in February 1983.
 The complex was given a 10 million dollar face lift and repositioned as a value-oriented retail hub.
 A new name was bestowed; TOWER PLAZA OUTLET MART.

-Over thirty stores from TOWER PLAZA MALL remained in business through the renovation.
+Over thirty TOWER PLAZA stores remained in business during the renovation.
 As part of the project, the vacant Penneys building was sectioned into 2 levels of inline stores, with Ross Dress For Less occupying an upper floor space.
 A small Food Court was also created.
 Its original vendors were Casa Paloma, Mr. T's Pizza, Soup-R-Sand, The Donut Hole, Chick 'N Sea and Orange Julius.

-A mart-wide grand opening was held on August 29, 1984 Among the eighty tenants at TOWER PLAZA OUTLET MART were Walgreen Drug, the Ice Palace and twin cinema (holdovers from TOWER PLAZA MALL).
-New stores and services included the aforementioned Target, as well as Ambassador Factory Outlet, Designer Depot, Famous Footwear and Office Max.
+A mart-wide grand opening was held on August 29, 1984 Among eighty stores and services were Walgreen Drug, the Ice Palace and twin cinema, all holdovers from TOWER PLAZA MALL.
+New tenants included the Ambassador Factory Outlet, Designer Depot, Famous Footwear and Office Max.

 A proliferation of regional shopping centers eventually took their toll on TOWER PLAZA OUTLET MART.
 The center was in a downward spiral by the early 1990s.
 Its decline was exacerbated by the redevelopment of THOMAS MALL -into the ARCADIA CROSSING power center- in 1994 and '95.
 Target, Office Max and Ross Dress For Less bolted from TOWER PLAZA OUTLET MART and opened new stores in ARCADIA CROSSING.

 The TOWER PLAZA twinplex (by then a discount cinema) closed in the mid-1990s.
 Walgreen's moved into a freestanding structure in the northwest parking area.
-Devoid of tenants, and shuttered in 1998, the majority of the mall had been torn down by mid-1999.
+Devoid of tenants, the past-its-prime property was shuttered in 1998.
+Most of the mall had been torn down by mid-1999.
 The Ice Chalet, Harkins multiplex, new Walgreens and two outparcel buildings were left standing.

-This demalling was undertaken by the Newport Beach, California-based Koll Real Estate Group and Miami-based Lennar Partners.
-The first stores in the new DESERT PALMS POWER CENTER debuted in late 1999.
+The demalling was done by the Newport Beach, California-based Koll Real Estate Group and Miami-based Lennar Partners.
+The first stores in their new DESERT PALMS POWER CENTER debuted in late 1999.

-Today, the 596,500 square foot, open-air venue is operated by Dallas-based Desert Palms Holdings, Limited Liability Compny.
-Dallas-based Sarofim Realty Advisors purchased the property in July 2005 for an unidentified institutional investor.
+Today, the 596,500 square foot, open-air venue is operated by Dallas-based Desert Palms Holdings, Limited Liability Company.
+Dallas-based Sarofim Realty Advisors purchased the property in July 2005 for an "unidentified institutional investor."

 Sources: